Knowing how to pitch to investors is crucial for startup founders and entrepreneurs.

-Get to the meeting a few minutes early.
+Get to the investor pitch meeting a few minutes early.
 Understand the connection issues if you’re presenting slides.
-Nothing worse than wasting 5-10 minutes getting set up.
-Also be prepared by knowing who you are in the room with.
+There’s nothing worse than wasting five to 10 minutes getting set up.
+Also, be prepared by knowing who you are in the room with.
 Know what investments they like.
 Know their investment ethos, etc. That will go a long way in instantly building your credibility.

-But have a path to execution.
+Tell the investors what your grand plans are — and have a path to execution.
 Some entrepreneurs think too small.
-They have a great plan on how to execute the vision but if it is so small, why are they raising capital?
+They have a great plan on how to execute the vision, but if it is so small, why are they raising capital?
 Others have a massive vision but have literally know idea how to get there.
-Nail this and the rest of your pitch will be taken seriously.
+Nail this and the rest of your investor pitch will be taken seriously.

 Many founders know their product but they don’t understand the market they’re playing in.
 Only by knowing the rest of your market can you know where your profitable areas of growth are.
-Only then can you know what your differentiators are and the moat you need to build.
+And only then can you know what your differentiators are and the moat you need to build.

-At an early stage investment pitch, the investor is investing as much in you as they are the startup.
-You need to convince them that there is a large enough market opportunity to go after and that you are the one who is the right person to lead the company to the promised land.
+At an early-stage investor pitch, the investor is investing as much in you as they are in the startup.
+You need to convince them that there is a large enough market opportunity to go after and that you are the right person to lead the company to the promised land.

 Remember, this is a two-way pitch.
 There is a lot of money out there.
 You need to make sure you’re getting the right money.
 So just as much as the investor is evaluating you, evaluate them.
 Beyond a check, what other value do they offer?
 Network?
 Experience?
 Complementary skill set?
 Too often new entrepreneurs forget that they have leverage and power too.